 - Water is extracted from the source (e.g., Waikato River),

 - Water is pumped to the treatment plant via a pump station,

 - The treatment plant uses various treatment process and treats water using its major units, this step also involves chlorination and fluoridation of the water.

 - The water is then pumped, or gravity fed to the town reticulation system and reservoirs (please note that some parts of a town may be directly fed from the treatment plant and some parts are reliant on the reservoirs).

-We have three external agreements in place for water supply:
+We have three agreements in place for water supply:

-- Te Kauwhata Water Association agreement is in place to take up to 4,000 cubic metres per day of raw water for the Te Kauwhata, Meremere and Rangiriri communities,
+- Te Kauwhata Water Association – Providing water for the Te Kauwhata, Meremere and Rangiriri communities.